SylphxAI/solid-ink/examples/README.md

 ## Running Examples

-Each example demonstrates different aspects of solid-ink:
+Each example demonstrates different aspects of solid-tui:

 1. **Start simple**: `basic.tsx` for fundamental concepts
 2. **Learn layout**: `layout.tsx` for flexbox and lists